 Now you can start painting your shapes.
 I try to have some plan of action so that I don’t end up painting two shapes next to each other in the same color paint.

 Once I touched it up it was complete!
 I sent an instagram picture to my brother and he loved it.
-Then I was asked to do another for his friend.
-Since I liked the shapes from the first one I tried to lay the taped lines out almost exactly the same.
-I have a few more paintings to do for them which will take a bit more time and skill and I have a week to finish them before he leaves so I will be tucked away painting!
+Since I liked the shapes from the first one, I tried to lay the taped lines out almost exactly the same.
+I have a few more paintings to do for them which will take a bit more time and skill and I have a week to finish them before he leaves so excuse me while I get back to painting!